Skip to content

 The Empire after Huayna Cápac

-Huayna Cápac had further expanded Tawantinsuyu.
+Huayna Cápac had further expanded the Tawantinsuyu.
 After his death, however, a severe succession crisis arose.
-The empire was vast but not politically invulnerable.
+The empire was vast, but not politically invulnerable.

 Huáscar relied on Cusco, the religious and political center of the Incas.
 Atahualpa, on the other hand, had important supporters and experienced troops in the north.